 Interventional Pain Management

 If chronic pain is making your daily activities unbearable, you have treatment options.
-The interventional pain management specialists at Cullman Primary Care Multi-Specialty Group utilize a variety of innovative pain-blocking techniques that can effectively restore your quality of life – without drugs or surgery.
+The interventional pain management specialists at CPC Multi-Specialty Group utilize a variety of innovative pain-blocking techniques that can effectively restore your quality of life – without drugs or surgery.
 Whether you’re experiencing joint pain, back pain, hip or knee pain, chronic headaches or more, we have treatment options that are right for you.

 Your Pain Relief Options

 Our providers offer the full spectrum of safe, effective pain-relieving therapies trusted by patients and doctors alike.
 All of these procedures are performed on-site and involve little to no downtime afterward.
 In most cases, you are able to return to your usual activities immediately following your treatment.

 There are a wide variety of injectable therapies that can stop your pain in its tracks.
 Which one is appropriate for you will depend on the cause of your pain, the severity of your symptoms, and your overall medical condition.